 When should I winterize my Airstream?

 There’s no easy answer to the question How cold can it get before I have to winterize my camper?
-While a few days of freezing temperatures overnight probably won’t do any harm, you’ll have to judge for yourself when to pull the plug (literally) on camping season.
-Think of winterization the way you would a garden: You don’t want to plant anything too early, and you want to harvest before it gets too late.
-In fact, consulting a map of the USDA Plant Hardiness Zones will give you a good baseline of when you’ll likely expect freezing temperatures – and when you ought to start thinking about buying a couple gallons of antifreeze.
+A few days of freezing temperatures overnight probably won’t do any harm, but you’ll have to judge for yourself when to pull the plug on camping season.
+The USDA Plant Hardiness Zones will give you an idea of when to expect freezing temperatures.

 What is the best way to winterize an Airstream?